 • Vaccine safety, efficacy and cost effectiveness of the vaccines in preventing infections among susceptible individuals and reducing complications, morbidity and mortality.

-The NAIS is summarised in Table 1 below1Government subsidies are available for NAIS vaccinations – see Financing section.
+The NAIS is summarised in Table 1 below.1

 Table 1: National Adult Immunisation Schedule